-- (1) Reflects the value of restricted unit awards, calculated in accordance with ASC 718, disregarding estimated forfeitures.
+1) Reflects the value of restricted unit awards, calculated in accordance with ASC 718, disregarding estimated forfeitures.
 See Part IV, Item 15.
 Exhibits, Financial Statement Schedules, Note 13 for a discussion of the assumptions used to determine the FASB ASC Topic 718 value of the awards.
-These restricted unit grants will vest on the first anniversary of the grant date and as of December 31, 2019, our non-employee directors held the following restricted unit awards: Mr. France, Mr. Gfeller, Ms. Judah, Mr. Lumpkins and Mr. Sherman each held 3,582 restricted units.
-Mr. Reaves was appointed to the CEQP board of directors on January 22, 2019 and received 3,582 restricted units and Mr. Brown was appointed to the CEQP board of directors on May 3, 2019 and received 2,686 restricted units.
-Mr. Bledsoe and Mr. Somerhalder deferred their unit awards pursuant to the Non-Qualified Deferred Compensation Plan. - (2) Mr. Bledsoe deferred his equity awards pursuant to the Non-Qualified Deferred Compensation Plan.
-Mr. Somerhalder deferred his equity awards and fees pursuant to the Non-Qualified Deferred Compensation Plan. - (3) Mr. Somerhalder II resigned from the board of directors effective February 20, 2020.
+These restricted unit grants will vest on the first anniversary of the grant date and as of December 31, 2020, our non-employee directors held the following restricted unit awards: Mr. Brown, Mr. Gfeller, Ms. Judah, Mr. Lumpkins, Mr. Reaves and Mr. Sherman each held 3,569 restricted units.
+Mr. Bledsoe deferred his unit awards pursuant to the Non-Qualified Deferred Compensation Plan.

-Compensation of Directors during Fiscal 2019
+Compensation of Directors during Fiscal 2020

 Officers of our general partner who also serve as directors do not receive additional compensation.
 Each director receives cash compensation of \$100,000 per year for serving on our board of directors.
-The lead director, audit committee chairperson, conflicts committee chairperson and finance committee chairperson each receive additional cash compensation of \$20,000 per year and the compensation committee chairperson receives additional cash compensation of \$10,000 per year.
+The lead director, audit committee chairperson, conflicts committee chairperson, finance committee chairperson and sustainability committee chairperson each receive additional cash compensation of \$20,000 per year and the compensation committee chairperson receives additional cash compensation of \$20,000 per year.
 All cash compensation is paid to the non-employee directors in quarterly installments.
-Additionally, each non-employee director receives an annual grant of restricted units under our long-term incentive plan equal to approximately \$100,000 in value that vests on the first anniversary of the date of issuance.
+Additionally, each non-employee director receives an annual grant of restricted units under our long-term incentive plan equal to approximately \$110,000 in value that vests on the first anniversary of the date of issuance.
 Each non-employee director is reimbursed for out-of-pocket expenses in connection with attending meetings of the board of directors or committees.